KazaKazan/landing-page/README.md

 This is a mock-up landing page project for the the curricilum of the odin project.

-I wanted to keep it simple this time and unlike most of my other projects where I used javascript even when I didn't need to for the particular assignment, for this project I decided to stick to the assignment and use no javascript.
-Although I did stray from the assignment when it comes to the design and made a landing page for a very human friendly fast food corporation instead.
+I did stray from the assignment when it comes to the design and made a landing page for a very human friendly fast food corporation instead.

+All attributions can be found in ATTRIBUTIONS.md